Gases for Metal Fabrication

 There are many reasons why you might be using, or wish to weigh your options for switching to using, propane or propylene as your fuel gas.

 MATHESON Gas Professionals have been trained in the application requirements for all gases.
-We can help you weigh your options, and if a changeover is right for you, we can help you make the transition from one fuel gas to another.
+We can help you weigh your options.
+If a changeover is right for you, we can help you make the transition from one fuel gas to another.

 Our commitment for these alternative gases is the same as our commitment for acetylene: high product quality, fast delivery, expert support.

 Hardware requirements for acetylene alternatives are very different.
-Here again, MATHESON Gas Professionals are trained in the differences and can help you navigate the choices.
+MATHESON Gas Professionals are trained in the differences and can help you navigate the choices.

 Shielding gases are typically 100% Ar, He, or CO2, or mixtures of those, sometimes with H2 or O2 added.
 “75/25” is generally assumed to mean a mixture of 25% CO2 in Ar; but 25% He in Ar is often used for nickel and copper alloys.

-MATHESON is committed to the reliable and sustainable supply of these typical shielding gases and gas mixtures, as well as custom blends that might be required by customers.
+MATHESON is committed to the reliable and sustainable supply of these standard shielding gases and gas mixtures, as well as custom blends that might be required by customers.

-Although the typical shielding gases are successful and proven, for some applications, adjustments to these typical blends can improve characteristics such as travel speed, porosity, weld penetration, weld appearance, spatter, and operator comfort.
+Although standard shielding gases are successful and proven, for some applications, adjustments to these typical blends can result in improved results.
+Areas of improvement include characteristics such as travel speed, porosity, weld penetration, weld appearance, spatter, and operator comfort.

 When developing the line of MATHESON Select Shielding Gases, we threw out the book on conventional shielding gas mixture composition.
 We studied ultra-high speed video of droplet formation and plasma stability.
 We studied weld consistency.
 We looked at weld cross-sections to observe weld depth, shape, porosity, and metallurgical characteristics.

-The result is a line of welding shielding gases that helps you get better productivity and efficiency, while at the same time, achieving higher quality welding results.
+The result is a line of welding shielding gases that helps you get better productivity and efficiency, while also achieving higher quality welding results.

 Improved Safety and Environmental Impact